MyBrainNL/mybrain-utilities/README.txt

 No, alerts are only e-mailed to the Administrator address as defined in your Wordpress dashboard, 'Settings > General'.

-= What about foo bar? =

-We do not supply a foo bar.

 = Where can I report problems or bugs? =

-You can report problems on [this support forum](https://wordpress.org/support/plugin/my-brain-utilities/).
+You can report problems on [this support forum](https://wordpress.org/support/plugin/mybrain-utilities/).

 == Screenshots ==